oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_2.md

 ## Exercise 0: Getting Started and Review of Unix Basics 1

 First you must make a directory called `Unix_Basics_2` using `mkdir`.
-Next, ensure you have the plink binary Ethiopian files in your `Unix_Basics_2`.
+Next, ensure you have the plink binary Ethiopian files into your `Unix_Basics_2`.
 These files are located in the `/share/ant157/unix_test_data` folder.
 Please use the `cp` command to copy the `.fam` `.bim` and `.bed` files into your folder.

 ### Question 1: How would you copy these files into your folder?